 - Mail Delivery Agent (MDA) – It performs various functions like filtering spam emails, virus scanning, etc. MDA is the one that generates failure messages in case of any errors.

-- Mail Access Agent (MAA) – MAA is used to store the mails on server harddisks when the user is offline.
+- Mail Access Agent (MAA) – MAA is used to store the mail on server harddisks when the user is offline.
 These emails are stored on remote servers like yahoo mail, outlook, etc.

 - Mail Submission Agent (MSA) – It acts as an additional layer of filter to facilitate the MDA.
 Nowadays, almost 90% of emails sent to various users are spam and MSA plays a quite important role in filtering them out.

 - Onboarding emails – This is an email that a user receives immediately after registering.
-These emails are sent to buyers to familiarize and educate them on the use of a product.
+These emails are sent to buyers to familiarize and educate them on using a product.
 It also contains details on the journey in the new organization.

 Typically, newsletter emails are sent on a consistent schedule and provide businesses with the ability to deliver important information to their customers through a single source.